 Delivering real world financial literacy curriculum that is aligned with national standards to them prior to their departure from high school can help them avoid common pitfalls that many of their peers will face after graduation.
 This can also help them gain the independence that most college graduates will miss out on.
 Today, over half of college graduates will end up moving back home with their parents.

-A financial education is not limited to our youth only.
+Financial education services are not limited to our youth only.
 In reality, the majority of people (all ages) need a course on money.

 For many of us, we received our money education the hard way – instead of receiving training from our parents, schools or through professional financial literacy programs many of us learned through trial and error.
+If you are like me there weren’t personal finance program for kids.
 Unfortunately, when it comes to money, the trial and error method of learning is costly.

 Teaching financial literacy lesson plans to young adults before they leave home is important.
 A quality personal finance curriculum will help prepare our children for the complex economic system that we now have.
 Repetition of the money management lesson plans they pick up at home or in school will help make a real difference in their life.